-Chris had never been to Chicago before, and so we showed him some of the Windy City highlights like Cloud Gate and Willis Tower, which is the second tallest building in the United States.
+Chris had never been to Chicago before.
+So we showed him some of the Windy City highlights like Cloud Gate and Willis Tower, which is the second tallest building in the United States.

 The mac and cheese had me eagerly spearing forkful after forkful.
-There are so many vegan mac and cheeses out there, and Upton’s did something unique that really fits their brand.
+There are so many vegan mac and cheeses out there.
+Upton’s did something unique that really fits their brand.

 Picnic in Pritzker Pavilion

 After freshening up in our hotel room, we walked to the concert with lawn chairs in tow.
 The concert was at Millennium Park in the Pritzker Pavilion.
 The pavilion is an outdoor amphitheatre that was designed by architect Frank Gehry.

 The show had a great summery vibe, with picnic blankets all around.
 David and I brought in pickles, fruit, crackers, and some goodies from Herbivorous Butcher.

 Bret and Jemaine put on a great show, and it was fun to hear their new stuff.

 I only wish we’d been able to score better seats.
 From the lawn, we really could only see the screens with projections of the concert.

 The next morning, we got breakfast at nearby Lyfe Kitchen.

 Lyfe Kitchen is non-vegan chain restaurant with designated vegan options.
 It’s a casual, order at the counter kind of place.